DiegoHermosa/DiegoHermosa/README.md

 ### Passenger type

+Most of the driver were alone when accepted the coupon, this could be explained by the time of acceptance: 7 AM, 10 PM, both could time for breakfast(startting to work?) and dinner (finishing a long day?) , also the income could have impact on this, spending less money?.

 ![image](https://github.com/DiegoHermosa/MLAICourse_m5/assets/160977826/cccdc9ac-831e-42ea-a236-3c294ee10b3c)

 ### Time.
 The 7 AM, 10 PM and 6PM are the top 3 for time acceptance, could be these ones for breakfast and dinner, I was expecting to see the lunch time too in the top, but it's not in the dataset for any record.
 ![image](https://github.com/DiegoHermosa/MLAICourse_m5/assets/160977826/1fd6dd00-5963-4c77-8d89-1be1dfb036c3)

+## Next steps and recommendations:
+**1. Improve the data dictionary and questions**: each attribute should have its own description, by improving this will help getting a better understanding of the asked questions.
+Some questions was too ambiguos causing confusion and making assumptions which could generate unaccurate analysis and results.

+**2. Do more data cleaning and transformations**: there are a lot of attributes which are strings storing categorical values and ranges, it would great to transform them to numeric values.